-(K)A description of any policies or procedures the Local Board adopted to avoid conflicts of interest or the appearance of such conflicts in the exercise of their responsibilities, particularly those related to the awarding of contracts.
+(L) A description of any policies or procedures the Local Board adopted to avoid conflicts of interest or the appearance of such conflicts in the exercise of their responsibilities, particularly those related to the awarding of contracts.

-Carroll Workforce Development Board has a conflict of interest policy that each board member must sign.
+Carroll Workforce Development Board has a conflict-of-interest policy that each board member must sign.
 It includes conflicts related to the awarding of contracts.

-- (L) A description of the Local Board or fiscal agent's accounting procedures, including the procedures used in preparing reports to the State.
+- (M) A description of the Local Board or fiscal agent's accounting procedures, including the procedures used in preparing reports to the State.
 In addition to the requirement that all financial transactions be conducted in compliance with Generally Accepted Accounting Principles (GAAP), the fiscal management system must include the following in the accounting procedures.
 This description must address how the fiscal system: - Tracks funding types, funding amounts, obligations, expenditures and assets; - Permits the tracking of program income, stand-in costs, and leveraged funds; and - Is adequate to prepare financial reports required by the State.

 The Accounting procedures for Carroll County are prepared in accordance with Generally Accepted Accounting Principles (GAAP).
 Through a combination of specially designed Excel worksheets, and the Carroll County FMS system, control of obligations and expenditures is maintained.
-The County financial system records the amount of funds available for each grant, the amount of expenditures, and the current balance.
+The County financial system records the amount of funds available for each grant, the total expenditures, and the current balance.
 Carroll County's accounting system utilizes a Microsoft Excel based format for tracking and compiling all financial information of the Local WIOA offices.
 The information will be used to generate Requisitions for Cash, Quarterly Status Reports, Final Closeout Reports, and any other ad hoc reports as needed by the Manager and the WDB.

-On a monthly basis, the BERC Fiscal Manager reviews and reconciles all transactions with the Carroll County FMS system and the CCG Comptroller Department.
-After all transactions have been reviewed and adjusted for any corrections (through journal entries), the BERC Fiscal Manager will begin report preparation.
+On a monthly basis, the CCWD Fiscal Manager reviews and reconciles all transactions with the Carroll County FMS system and the CCG Comptroller Department.
+After all transactions have been reviewed and adjusted for any corrections (through journal entries), the CCWD Fiscal Manager will begin report preparation.

-The Carroll County Government provides space for the One Stop Center and its activities at no cost to the WIOA Title 1.
-However, a monthly accounting of this value is included in the QSRs.
+The Carroll County Government provides space for the One Stop Center and its activities at no cost to the WIOA Title I. However, a monthly accounting of this value is included in the QSRs.

-- (M) An identification of key staff who will be working with WIOA funds. - Carroll County BERC: Christine Cruz, Fiscal Manager - Heather Lee Powell, Manager, Business/ Employment Resource Center
+(N) An identification of key staff who will be working with WIOA funds.